MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Take a minute to review the console output.

-    Notice that the application logs sensitive information such as passwords, credit card numbers, admin credentials, and internal system details.
-This output provides clear evidence of security issues that need to be addressed.

-    > **NOTE**: The code comments, logic, and logging in this app are designed to help expose security vulnerabilities.
-Although the implementation is contrived, the comments and output logs highlight security issues that are common in real-world applications.
+    The ContosoShopEasy application uses intentionally excessive logging as an educational tool to expose vulnerabilities.
+Excessive logging serves a dual purpose: both creating AND exposing security issues, which mimics actual over-logging problems found in some production systems.
+This implementation helps developers distinguish between two types of vulnerabilities:

+    - Issues created BY logging: Approximately 40% of the vulnerabilities in the ContosoShopEasy application are caused by over-logging.
+For example, password exposure, credit card number disclosure, session token exposure, and configuration information disclosure.

+    - Issues that exist independently of logging: Approximately 60% of the vulnerabilities in the ContosoShopEasy application exist independently of logging.
+For example, SQL injection, weak password hashing, hardcoded credentials, predictable tokens, input validation bypass, credit card storage, and weak email validation.
+Although logging doesn't create these vulnerabilities, it does help to expose them within the training environment.

-1. To begin a review process that identifies security vulnerabilities in the codebase, expand the **Models** folder, and then open the **Order.cs** file.
+1. To begin your review of security vulnerabilities in the codebase, expand the **Models** folder, and then open the **Order.cs** file.

+    Notice that the ContosoShopEasy application uses code comments, logic, and logging to expose security issues.
+Although the implementation is contrived, it highlights vulnerabilities that are common in real-world applications.

 1. Scroll down to find the **PaymentInfo** class.

     Notice the comments regarding the CardNumber and CVV properties.
-This code is related to the "Fix Credit Card Data Storage Violations" issue.
+This code is related to the **Fix Credit Card Data Storage Violations** issue that you assigned to yourself.

 1. Expand the **Security** folder and then open the **SecurityValidator.cs** file.